vasily-pavelko/recan/README.md

 Potential recombinant is not shown in the plot, as the distances are calculated relative to it.
 The higher is the distance function (i.e. the closer to 1), the closer is the sequence to the recombinant and vice versa.
 We can see typical 'crossover' of the distances which is the indicator of the possible recombination event.
 The distance of one isolate 'drops down' whereas the distance of the other remains the same of even gets closer to the potential recombinant, this abrupt drop shows that recombination could take place.
-The picture from the article is shown below.
+The figure from the article is shown below.
 It's just turned upside down relative to our plot, and instead of distance drop we see distance rising.
 Here Bj 'goes away' from the genotype C, whereas Ba keeps the same distance
 ![](plots/hbv_C_Bj_Ba.png)

-By default simgen() method plots the whole alignment.
+By default `seqSim()` method plots the whole alignment.
 But after initial exploration, we can take a closer look at a particular region by passing the region parameter to the simgen method.
 We can slice the alignment by using this parameter. region must be a tuple or a list with two integers: the start and the end position of the alignment slice.
 ```
 seqSim(seq, ref = 2, region = c(1000, 2700))
 ```
 ![](plots/hbv_slice_1.png)

-To customize the plot or just to export and store the data, use object seqSim_data. seqSim_data returns matrix object with sequences as samples, and distances at given points as features.
+To customize the plot or just to export and store the data, use object `seqSim_data`. seqSim_data returns matrix object with sequences as samples, and distances at given points as features.
 ```
 head(seqSim_data)
 ```